socaltiger/BatchSubmit.com/README.md

 this project is fully functional in Perl CGI, I am looking for contributors who can help port it to Python (Flask/FastAPI)<p>

 If you installed a copy of the platform on the web, could you please share the URL with me?
 I am compiling a list of installed bases.

+This is an open-source platform designed to make running complex programs simple for end users.
+The core technology works — now the next step is helping more people see its value.

+If you’re interested in joining as a collaborator (UX, documentation, community, or outreach),
+please reach out via GitHub Issues or email: BatchSubmit@gmail.com .